Get a free, no obligation personal loan quote with rates as low as 9.99%

 Public Records

-Consumer Statement
+Consumer Statements

-If you’ve ever had a conflict and the investigation did not resolve this issue, you have the right to add a short 100-word statement to your credit file, free of charge, explaining your side of the issue.
+If you’ve ever had a conflict and the investigation did not resolve this issue, you have the right to add a short statement to your credit file, free of charge, explaining your side of the issue.
 That way, when a lender or creditor pulls your credit report, they will be able to see the note.

 Credit Inquiries

-Positive vs. Negative Records
+Positive vs. Negative Records On Your Credit Report

-Letters Stand for the Type of Account
+Letters Stand For The Type Of Account

 Revolving (R)You can borrow specific amounts of money up until you’ve researched your limit; your payments fluctuate depending on how much you’ve borrowed.
 A credit card is an example of revolving credit.

-Mortgage (M)Mortgages do not always show up on credit reports, it depends on the credit reporting agency.
+Mortgage (M)Mortgages do not always show up on credit reports; it depends on the credit reporting agency.

 Numbers Represent A Rating